Go Live

 ⚠️

-Your webhook service should:
+Your production operations should:

-• log incoming event payloads
+• log status changes and response payloads

 • retry internal processing safely when downstream systems fail